 What does mAh actually mean?

 mAh is the abbreviation of milliampere-hour.
-It is the unit of electric charge and commonly used to express the capacity of the small batteries.
+It is the unit of electric charge and is commonly used to express the capacity of small batteries.
 It is an indication of the current capacity of the battery (different from energy capacity which includes voltage).
 The mAh relates to how much current a battery can provide for an hour.
 If it says 1400 mAh, it can supply 1400 mA or 1.4 A for an hour, 700 mA for two hours, 350 mA for four hours, etc. Generally, more mAh means that the battery will have a longer life or capacity.
 Read more about mAh and batteries here.

 Understand real battery capacity

 The listed capacity is the value that the manufacturer claims for the design of that battery, whereas the real capacity is a property of that battery at a given moment in time and conditions.
-The real/actual capacity of a battery varies from rated capacity because of manufacturing tolerances.
-It decreases with consumption, and also depends upon temperature and discharge rate.
+The real/actual capacity of a battery varies from the rated capacity because of manufacturing tolerances.
+It decreases with consumption and also depends upon temperature and discharge rate.
 Read more about listed vs real battery capacity.